alexindris/SuperTimelineParser/Readme.md

 # Super Timeline parser

 This code performs forensic analysis using the Plaso tool in a Docker container.
 The script prompts the user to input the path of a file or directory to be analyzed.
-The input file can be in zip or tar format.
+The input file can be in zip or unziped folder.
 The program then copies the file to a temporary directory and runs Plaso analysis on it inside a Docker container.

 If the user selects to export the Super Timeline as a CSV file, the program prompts the user for the path of the directory where they want to save the file.
 The program then runs Plaso export inside the Docker container and saves the output CSV file to the specified directory.

-Requirements:
+## Requirements:

 - Docker installation is required to run this program.
 - The Docker image for Plaso is required to run this program. the image can be downloaded using ``` docker pull log2timeline/plaso.```
 - The requirements.txt file contains the required Python packages.
 The packages can be installed using ``` pip install -r requirements.txt```

-Functionality:
+## Functionality:

 The program prompts the user to enter the path of a file or directory to be analyzed.
 The input file can be in zip or tar format.
 If it is a directory, the directory is copied to a temporary directory.